The Naked Truth (How I Met Your Mother): Plot

-Thinking about a date with Nora, Barney appears to the gang in a leg cast and using crutches; he hopes to use these to gain Nora's sympathy.
-He meets Nora at a 24-hour diner, where he is forced to explain to her all the plays he ever made on women, one of which irks a woman in an adjoining booth who overhears the conversation; she turns out to be one of Barney's previous conquests.
+Thinking about a date with Nora, Barney appears to the gang in a leg cast and crutches; he hopes to use these to gain Nora's sympathy.
+He meets Nora at a 24-hour diner, where he is forced to explain to her all the plays he ever made on women, one of which irks one of his previous conquests in an adjoining booth who overhears the conversation.
 Nora leaves, still angry at Barney for lying to her.
 To prove to Nora that he will never lie to her again, Barney vows not to leave the diner until she agrees to a second date.
 The gang eats at the diner nine hours later and sees Barney wake up.
-He refuses to make an order several times, and true to his word, does stay at the diner the whole time, which convinces Nora when she comes back.
+He refuses to make an order several times, and true to his word, does stay at the diner the whole time, which impresses Nora when she comes back.

 Ted capitalizes on being featured in New York magazine, speaking to women at newsstands when they pick up a copy of the magazine.
 He befriends 16 people, 13 of them being women, and dates two women from amongst them on separate occasions.
 With Lily's and Robin's help, he must decide on one of the women as a date to the exclusive "Architect's Ball".
 Robin thinks that the event will be boring, but hints that she would like to become Ted's date when he mentions that Lenny Kravitz will be at the event, since she is an avid fan of the rock star.
 Ted winds up taking Robin to the gala, where she discovers that the Lenny Kravitz Ted was referring to is an old architect, Leonard Kravitz.
 Disappointed, Robin leaves the party.
 Future Ted tells his kids that a person will know for sure about falling in love "pretty quickly and with absolute certainty."
 While looking at the gala guests, he sees his former girlfriend Victoria arranging cupcakes at a table and they establish eye contact.